cepthomas/c_bag_of_tricks/README.md

 # c-bag-of-tricks
-An ever-expanding collection of the C things I seem to use repeatedly.
+- An ever-expanding collection of the C things I seem to use repeatedly.
 The primary focus is on utilities for embedded systems.
 There are lots of other ways to do this but I find most to be over-complicated.
-There is some dynamic allocation, maybe I can make it all static eventually.
+- There is some dynamic allocation, maybe I can make it all static eventually.
+No assert() used.
+Or monitor for overflow?
+TODO

-No dependencies on third party components.
+- No dependencies on third party components.

-They all (except pnut) use the opaque pointer (pimpl) idiom.
+- They all (except pnut) use the opaque pointer (pimpl) idiom.

-Runtime components are plain C99 so should build and run on any win or nx platform using any compiler.
+- Runtime components are plain C99 so should build and run on any win or nx platform using any compiler.
+- Only cpp style comments supported.

-A VS Code workspace using mingw and CMake is supplied.
+- A VS Code workspace using mingw and CMake is supplied.
 Your PATH needs to include mingw.

 ![logo](felix.jpg)